mwilliamson/http-api-proxy/README.md

 The config file should be a JSON file with the following properties:

-* `port`: The port on which the HTTP proxy server should listen
+* `httpPort`: The port on which the HTTP proxy server should listen.
+  The server on this port will only proxy sites where the protocol is HTTP.
+* `httpsPort` (optional): If set, listen on this port and proxy sites where the protocol is HTTPS.
+  Note that the proxy server itself still uses HTTP rather than HTTPS.
 * `sites`: A list of sites that the proxy can delegate requests to.
   If a request is made for a site that is not referenced here, the proxy will respond with a 500 error.